StefanResearch/StefanResearch.github.io/_pages/teaching.md

 Every semester I am also engaged in the Bachelor seminar **[Scientific Research and Writing](https://ml-tuw.github.io/teaching/)**.
 I am supervising the topics on *Beyond Worst-Case Analysis* and *The Theory of Opinion Formation in Social Networks*.

-**Thesis supervision:** If you are interested in writing your BSc or MSc thesis with me, please check the topics I uploaded on TISS and contact me by email.
+**Thesis supervision:** If you are interested in writing your BSc or MSc thesis with me, please first read the [instructions on how to work with me on a thesis](/thesis-work).
+If those work for you, please check the topics I uploaded on TISS and contact me by email.

 ## Previous Teaching